 - If the same alarm occurs after more than one hour, the alarm will be saved.
-If it occurs in less than one hour, it will not be saved. - If no alarm has occurred, "\subsection:---" will be displayed on the digital operator. - Delete the alarm history using the parameter Fn006.
+If it occurs in less than one hour, it will not be saved. - The display "□.---" means no alarm occurs. - Delete the alarm history using the parameter Fn006.
 The alarm history is not cleared on alarm reset or when the SERVOPACK main circuit power is turned OFF.